Other health problems

 While rickets is often associated with a poor diet, there are other contributing factors to why a cat would develop this disease.
 Below, we take a look at some of the main reasons why a cat might get rickets:

 • Inadequate feeding: a vitamin D deficient diet may be due to cat food that lacks the correct nutrients.
-Cat feed should contain sufficient amounts of this this vitamin in order to prevent deficiencies.
+Cat feed should contain sufficient amounts of this vitamin in order to prevent deficiencies.
 It can also occur when they have excess or deficient levels of phosphorus and calcium.
+Moreover, feeding cats homemade diets without proper supplementation can exacerbate the issue.

 • Hypophosphatemic rickets: renal defects cause insufficient levels of phosphorus to be reabsorbed.